What is a Breech Baby?

 My Baby is Breech What Should I Do Now?

-A breech baby is one who, if he were born right now, would come out butt or feet first.
 What to do depends on your due date and how far along you are.
 One factor is how you feel about cesarean delivery.
 If you prefer to give birth via cesarean section, there’s nothing you need to do.
 Just be sure you understand the risks of cesarean birth (for you, this baby, and any future babies).

 If you’d like to avoid a c section, there are two things to do to try to get baby in a head down position.
 You can do one or both (recommended).